All Episodes

 I'm just reading this, not sure why this came out today.

-It's interesting because apparently, according to the New York Post, and it again, this is back in April of 2017, but it's on that line today.
+It's interesting because apparently, according to the New York Post, and again, this is back in April of 2017, but it's on that line today.

-Um, you know, one errant North Korean missile went so rogue last year that it crashed into a city not far from the capital of North Korea, Pyongyang, according to a report.
+You know, one errant North Korean missile went so rogue last year that it crashed into a city not far from the capital of North Korea, Pyongyang, according to a report.

-According to the diplomat magazine, the missile flew only twenty-four miles before taking a nosedive and striking a complex of industrial and agricultural buildings, according to the report, and according to U.S. government sources with knowledge of the weapons program in North Korea,
+According to the Diplomat magazine, the missile flew only 24 miles before taking a nosedive and striking a complex of industrial and agricultural buildings, according to the report.

-the missile's first stage engines failed about a minute after the flight took off, and the location of the missile's impact was revealed exclusively to this one particular magazine which said it corroborated the flub using commercially available satellite imagery, and they were able to see the damage that it all caused.
+And the location of the missile's impact was revealed exclusively to this one particular magazine, which said it corroborated the flub using commercially available satellite imagery.

-And the images show that the explosion caused heavy damage in a very heavy populated area, but you know, they're so shut off North Korea, no nobody can really know, I guess at the end of the day.
+But, you know, they're so shut off, North Korea, nobody can really know, I guess, at the end of the day.

-Um we'll get to that.
+We'll get to that.

 Now, you know, one of the things I was saying both on radio yesterday and on TV, I was telling you about what I think about the media.

-I love the fact too that they all pretty much universally hate me.
+I love the fact, too, that they all pretty much universally hate me.

 I love that.